Trusting any type of surgical procedure to a doctor you are not familiar with is a decision that should not to be taken lightly.

 Through extensive surgical training, oral surgeons are also exposed to a wide range of complications that may arise from performing the various dental surgical procedures.
 While a general dentist may feel comfortable performing a dental surgery procedure on you, the same dentist may not feel comfortable managing complications arising from that procedure.
 An oral surgeon will always be able to either avoid or manage the complications that arise from a surgery he or she performs.

-Licensed dentists can choose to perform any dental procedure with which they are comfortable, whether it is filling a tooth, extracting teeth, dental implant placement, performing a root canal procedure, placement of crowns and bridges, and bone and soft tissue grafting It is hard for general dentists to continue feeling competent with all these procedures, most of which they may have had only limited exposure to in their dental schooling.
+Licensed dentists can choose to perform any dental procedure with which they are comfortable.
+However, it is hard for general dentists to continue feeling competent with all dental surgeries, most of which they have had only very limited exposure to in their dental schooling.
 Reputable dentists will treat only the conditions with which they feel comfortable and will refer you to a specialist for anything more complicated.

 In the end, your decision to see an oral surgeon is based partially on the recommendation from your general dentist but also on your confidence in knowing that you are seeing an individual who performs the procedure you need daily.
-By choosing an oral surgeon, you are choosing to see someone who has undergone rigorous specialty training and has years of experience performing the procedure you need and experience in treating complications that may arise.
+By choosing a residency trained oral and maxillofacial surgeon, you are choosing to see someone who has undergone a rigorous specialty program and has years of experience performing the procedure you need and experience in treating potential complications that may arise.

 CONDITIONS AN ORAL SURGEON SHOULD TREAT